University of Plymouth

 Eduardo Miranda’s “Symphony of Minds Listening” was performed at La Friche la Belle de Mai on 17 October in Marseille, France, by Orchestre de la Cité de la Musique de Marseille, under the baton of conductor Bernard Amrani.
 For more information on the symphony click here.

-Prof Eduardo Miranda will deliver a key note at Medicine Unboxed 2013: Voice
+Prof Eduardo Miranda delivered a key note at Medicine Unboxed 2013: Voice

 Medicine Unboxed 2013: VOICE is a mosaic of the subjective, individually complex and disparate voices that resonate within medicine.